Berry-of-Tech/Data-exploration-on-Covid-dataset-/README.md

 As a newbie data analyst I wanted to get my hands dirty on more projects after my first project on data cleaning, so I took it upon myself to work on the covid-19 dataset.
 I used SQL server as a tool.
 Let me introduce the dataset.
-The dataset was gotten from [link](https://ourworldindata.org/covid-deaths).
+The dataset was gotten from [ this link](https://ourworldindata.org/covid-deaths).

 ![](https://github.com/Berry-of-Tech/Data-exploration-on-Covid-dataset-/blob/main/Covid-19%20image.jpg)
 ---